Role of Entrepreneurship in Economic Development

 Fundamentals of Entrepreneurship

-Entrepreneurship plays an influential role in the economic growth and standard of living of the country.
+Role of Entrepreneurship in Economic Development: Entrepreneurship plays an influential role in the economic growth and standard of living in the country.
 Entrepreneurship and economic development are intimately related.
-Schumpeter opines that entrepreneurial process is a major factor in economic development and the entrepreneur is the key to economic growth.
-Whatever be the form of economic and political set-up of the country, entrepreneurship is indispensable for economic development.Here are some of the important roles an entrepreneur plays in the economic development of a country.
+Schumpeter opines that the entrepreneurial process is a major factor in economic development and the entrepreneur is the key to economic growth.
+Whatever be the form of the economic and political set-up of the country, entrepreneurship is indispensable for economic development.Here are some of the important roles an entrepreneur plays in the economic development of a country.

 (1) Promotes Capital Formation:

-Entrepreneurs promote capital formation by mobilising the idle savings of public.
+Entrepreneurs promote capital formation by mobilizing the idle savings of the public.
 They employ their own as well as borrowed resources for setting up their enterprises.
-Such type of entrepreneurial activities lead to value addition and creation of wealth, which is very essential for the industrial and economic development of the country.
+Such types of entrepreneurial activities lead to value addition and creation of wealth, which is very essential for the industrial and economic development of the country.